grafana/grafana/contribute/style-guides/frontend.md

 Name files according to the primary export:

 - When the primary export is a class or React component, use PascalCase.
-- when primary export is a function, use camelCase
+- When the primary export is a function, use camelCase.

 For files exporting multiple utility functions, use the name that describes the responsibility of grouped utilities.
 For example, a file exporting math utilities should be named `math.ts`.